opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param Q: :math:`4 \times 4`  perspective transformation matrix that can be obtained with  :ocv:func:`stereoRectify`.

     :param handleMissingValues: Indicates, whether the function should handle missing values (i.e. points where the disparity was not computed).
-If ``handleMissingValues=true``, then pixels with the minimal disparity that corresponds to the outliers (see  :ocv:func:`StereoBM::operator()` ) are transformed to 3D points with a very large Z value (currently set to 10000).
+If ``handleMissingValues=true``, then pixels with the minimal disparity that corresponds to the outliers (see  :ocv:funcx:`StereoBM::operator()` ) are transformed to 3D points with a very large Z value (currently set to 10000).

     :param ddepth: The optional output array depth.
 If it is ``-1``, the output image will have ``CV_32F`` depth. ``ddepth`` can also be set to ``CV_16S``, ``CV_32S`` or ``CV_32F``.